 Rabbits Ear Peak sits at more than 10,600 feet above sea level.
 The hike to get here is certainly challenging, but well worth it for the endless fields of wildflowers and the spectacular views from the top.

-The 5.5-mile trail (out and back) has an elevation gain of 974 feet, but keep in mind you’re starting at high altitude to begin with.
+The 5.5-mile trail (out and back) has an elevation gain of 974 feet, but keep in mind you're starting at a high altitude to begin with.
 You can access the trail easily if you're staying at the Dumont Lake Campground.
-The trail is actually a dusty road, so you may encounter people tackling it in their 4WD cars — an option for you if you don’t feel like hiking that day.
+The trail is actually a dusty road, so you may encounter people tackling it in their 4WD cars — an option for you if you don't feel like hiking that day.